viresh-ratnakar/exolve/README.md

 "Reveal/Clear all" controls buttons also include revealing/clearing answers to these questions.

-If the setter has set up a submit URL (with an exolve-submit section and with the URL typically set up using a Google form ), then there is a *Submit* buttion.
+If the setter has set up a submit URL (with an exolve-submit section—the URL can be set up using a Google form, for instance), then there is a *Submit* buttion.

 When the solver enters a letter in a square, the cursor automatically jumps to the next square for the currently active clue (the next square can be from a different clue, when there are clues that "cover" other clues).
-In a diagramless cell in a puzzle for which the solver has not provided the solutions, there is no such automatic move after entereing a letter.
+In a diagramless cell in a puzzle for which the solver has not provided all solutions, there is no such automatic move after entereing a letter (as the software itself has no way of knowing where the next square is).

-"Check/Reveal all" buttons, the "Show ninas" button , and the "submit" button solicit additional confirmation from the solver.
+"Clear/Check/Reveal all" buttons, the "Show ninas" button, and the "Submit" button solicit additional confirmation from the solver.

 ## Format
 The puzzle can contain the following "sections" between the exolve-begin line